 This is not easy.
 This is necessary.
 And the prize is belonging - belonging to beloved community.

 The antidotes to fear include first and foremost naming it when it arises, whether in a group or in us individually.
 We must collectively and individually develop skills to meet our fear, sit with our fear, name our fear, and work to avoid letting fear drive our beliefs, actions, and decisions.
 I am so excited by the growing understanding of somatics in navigating fear and trauma, which is one of the ways we can begin to change our relationship to the fears that we hold in our collective and individual bodies.
 Meditation, silence, music, dancing, poetry, drawing, singing, resting, brainstorming, compassion ... we have lots of options for how to meet and sit with our fear.
 If you and your community do not yet have a fear practice, begin to strategize what that might look like for you.
-Luckily for us, resources abound from Resmaa Menaken’s My Grandmother’s Hands to Adrienne Marie Brown’s Pleasure Activism to a wide array of meditation and body movement options.
+Luckily for us, resources abound from Resmaa Menakem’s My Grandmother’s Hands to adrienne maree brown’s Pleasure Activism to a wide array of meditation and body movement options.
 Choose options that are grounded in respect for lineage and movement building.

 Kai Cheng Thom writes,